-From inception to the end of 2016 Pohutukawa II has made gross distributions totalling \$69 million, equivalent to 83.7 cps.
-This means shareholders have now received well in excess of their original capital contribution of 62 cps.
+From inception to the end of 2017 Pohutukawa II has made gross distributions totalling \$72.3 million, equivalent to 87.7 cps.
+This means shareholders have now received 25.7 cps over their original capital contribution of 62 cps, before realisation of the remaining portfolio.
+Including the remaining portfolio at valuation, this represents a net internal rate of return after earn out of 16.0% per annum to 31 December 2017.